tc39/notes/meetings/2022-03/mar-30.md

 ## Minor decorators followups

-Presenter: Chris Garrett (CHG)
+Presenter: Kristen Hewell Garrett (KHG)

 - [proposal](https://github.com/tc39/proposal-decorators)
 - [slides](https://slides.com/pzuraq/decorators-for-stage-3-2022-03)

-CHG: So there's just a few issues that have been brought that people are concerned about.
+KHG: So there's just a few issues that have been brought that people are concerned about.
 So the first one here is the naming of "isPrivate" and "isStatic" on the context object for decorators.
 These are just two booleans that allow people to understand whether or not the value being decorated, is a private value or is a static value or both.
 So, as DD notes here, there's precedent for using "is" for functions, and not using “is” prefixed for values.
 I don't have a strong opinion here.
 And as far as I understand, just based on all my context.
 There was not a particular reason to do this.
 Other than the fact that both static and private are keywords, but that wasn't a conscious design decision when we made this API decision.
 I think I just didn't realize that there was a naming precedent here.
 So I don't particularly have a strong opinion here.
 Does the committee, does anybody on the committee feel it should be one way or the other?

 JSC: With  t my developer hat on, I would strongly expect all boolean flags to have, no No, "is" prefix. would have been really surprised at properties named with is do not refer to predicate methods when using them from the options argument.
 I would prefer not to have Structuring like, have developers either.
 Not used. you know, `options.private`, or just rename the variables and destructuring like a `private: privateFlag`.
 The destructuring thing I think is way less important than matching developer expectations with regards to predicate naming.

-CHG: Yeah, yeah.
+KHG: Yeah, yeah.
 And for what it's worth, we have also always said that, you know, decorators usage patterns.
 Is they're authored by very few people and generally you only have a few of them overall and then they're used in many places.
 That's the whole point of meta programming in general, right?
 Is to, to be able to reduce amount of code.
 Anyways, so the point is the authoring experience can be a little bit less ideal, I think because it's just not as common to have to destructure these.
 And if you do, there are options for renaming them.

 JSC: Just real quick.
 Are you also planning to talk about the parentheses after parenthesized expressions?

-CHG: Yes, I have these open.
+KHG: Yes, I have these open.
 I was just wanting to get through each topic before we moved on to the next ones.

 KG: I did want to call out that this isn't just that there's a little bit of precedent; that there's an actual w3c TAG style guideline for the web platform that says don't use ‘is’ as a prefix for booleans.
 So I strongly support dropping the "is" prefix.

-CHG: Okay.
+KHG: Okay.
 So yeah, is there any opposition to dropping the “is” prefix?

 [silence]

-CHG: Sounds like no.
+KHG: Sounds like no.

 RPR: Agreed.

-CHG: So I'll take that as consensus then so I'll make that change the next issue.
+KHG: So I'll take that as consensus then so I'll make that change the next issue.

-CHG: So the next issue I came up with was kind of a quirk of the previous Babel implementation.
+KHG: So the next issue I came up with was kind of a quirk of the previous Babel implementation.
 I couldn't actually find a fully coherent spec or what the previous iterations agreed upon.
 But I knew there were when I adopted this proposal.
 I knew that there were lots of discussions around the syntax that was allowed in decorator expressions.
 And I also knew that because of a lot of considerations, we, the committee had decided upon having a very restricted set generally with an escape hatch so that the restricted set is you can, is described here.
 You can chain variables, you can have property access.
 You can't have basically anything else?
 No expressions you know with method calls in the chains, you can end that that chain of property accesses with a single function call method call, or you can just put whatever expression you want in parens and that's allowed.
 I wasn't there for the original discussion.
 So I'm not exactly sure what the constraints were for this decision.
 But one thing that the Babel parser currently does allow is calling the results of an expression that is in parentheses and like this example here (`@(foo)() class {}`).
 And when I was transcribing this back and updating it, I updated it to match Babel because that It was, again, the thing that I could find that was the most concrete from that time period. yeah, this does seem like a little bit - not exactly in line with what was originally described to me and it would be simpler, I think, to not allow it.
 So just wanted to see if anybody would.
 I see there's clarifying question So `a(B)` is not allowed `a.b` is allowed to do a Open Bracket, be you.
 I'd have to do like a The inside parentheses that is allowed.

 JHX: If we ban this, how would you write that?

-CHG: Yeah, so the way that you would write this is you would do `@((expr)())` because you can put any arbitrary expression inside parens.
+KHG: Yeah, so the way that you would write this is you would do `@((expr)())` because you can put any arbitrary expression inside parens.
 There are no restrictions inside parens.
 I have a good example here.
 To kind of document what is allowed and what is not allowed.
 And what we're not sure about yet.

 JSC: I strongly support banning trailing parentheses after the arbitrary expression syntax.
 If developers want to call a function and use that as a decorator, they can just put that inside the original parentheses.
 Allowing trailing parentheses after the arbitrary expression parenthesized syntax would make parsing the topic reference from the pipe operator.
 Much more complicated if it's ‘@’ sign, like we decided yesterday, so I strongly The explained already use Use already as the topic says, that it says planning.
 This, it's a good mental model.
 I strongly support changing the spec to reflect the explainer.

 WH: I just want to point out that this will be incompatible with the pipe operator anyway, even if you are going to restrict it this way, because the last allowed form is ambiguous with decorators.

 RPR: Okay.
-Is there anything more you need on this CHG?
+Is there anything more you need on this KHG?

-CHG: No, if nobody objects I'll take that as consensus to not allow this last form this and I'll update the spec to require this to be parenthesized.
+KHG: No, if nobody objects I'll take that as consensus to not allow this last form this and I'll update the spec to require this to be parenthesized.

 JSC: Sorry, just to clarify.
 Are you banning the last five expressions in that block?

-CHG: It would be banning this expression, and these are already banned.
+KHG: It would be banning this expression, and these are already banned.

 JSC: Yeah, what about the?
 What about the very last one?

-CHG: So, the last one, where your that's the next topic to talk about?
+KHG: So, the last one, where your that's the next topic to talk about?
 Okay.
 Last one to talk about today, -

 LCA: I've one more question about the this previous one.
 So WH said that the fourth item of the first allowed block would also interfere with the at as a topic reference for the pipe.
 If that is the case, and we want the pipe operator to use the apps, we would also need to ban this one, right?